 help Us keep Julia safe//Managing her allergies:

-Do not bring any foods Julia is allergic to into our home.
-We are trying to ensure our home remains a very safe place for Julia, and given that she is at the stage of infancy where she explores by putting things in her mouth, keeping our home free of her allergens is very important.
+• Do not bring any foods Julia is allergic to into our home.
+We are trying to ensure our home remains a very safe place for Julia, and given that she is at the stage of life where she explores by putting things in her mouth, keeping our home free of her allergens is very important.

-Beyond these physical risks, the biggest other risk is social.
+• Beyond these physical risks, the biggest other risk is social.
 Please keep loving, snuggling, and playing with Julia.
 She is a very sweet baby and she loves spending time with people who love her.

 Epipen Jr—In the event of a major reaction